Class Lamb32Random

 public void setState(long stateA, long stateB)

 Sets the state completely to the given two state variables.
-This is the same as calling setStateA(long) and setStateB(long), as a group.
+This is the same as calling setStateA(int) and setStateB(int), as a group.

 Overrides: